kamil-sobczyk/notAnotherDnDshoppingList/README.md

 ## Shopping List

-## Web app build with Node, Express React, Redux, Material UI.
+## Web app build with ReactJS, Redux, NodeJS Express, Material UI.

 ### This is not another clone app made with internet course.
 Application were made from scratch, for personal usage.